Paravur Municipal Bus Stand: Significance

 As Paravur Municipal Bus Stand is the only bus stand in the town, the heavy population of this municipal town and suburbs are totally depending on this bus stand for their daily journeys.
 Apart from that, this is the nearest bus station of Government Medical College, Kollam in Parippally, which is 9.6 km away.
 Paravur railway station, one amongst the busiest and top revenue generating stations in the Kollam-Thiruvananthapuram stretch is situated close to this bus stand.
 People going to Kollam LPG filling station (Ezhippuram), world-famous Polachira wetland visitors etc. are depending on this bus stand.
 Paravur Puttingal Temple, famous for its annual fireworks competition as part of the temple festival, is also close to this bus stand.
 Considering the importance of this bus stand as a significant transport hub in Kerala, BSNL has provided a high-speed Wi-Fi Hotspot in Paravur Municipal Bus Stand.

-Moreover, Paravur is one of the most scenic coastal-backwater stretches in Kerala state.
-Scenic Estuaries in Paravur are attracting hundreds of foreigners and other visitors every day.
+Paravur is a coastal-backwater stretch in Kerala state.
+Estuaries in Paravur attract visitors and foreign tourists.